nf-core/demultiplex/docs/usage.md

 ## samshee (Samplesheet validator)

 samshee ensures the integrity of Illumina v2 Sample Sheets by allowing users to apply custom validation rules.
-The module can be used together with the parameter `--validator_schema`, which accepts a JSON schema validator file.
+The module can be used together with the parameter `--validator_schema`, which accepts a JSON schema validation string.
 Users can specify this file to enforce additional validation rules beyond the default ones provided by the tool.
-To use this feature, simply provide the path to the JSON schema validator file via the `--validator_schema` parameter in the pipeline configuration.
+To use this feature, simply provide the JSON string via the `--validator_schema` parameter in the pipeline configuration.
 This enables tailored validation of Sample Sheets to meet specific requirements or standards relevant to your sequencing workflow.
-For more information about the tool or how to write the schema JSON file, please refer to [Samshee on GitHub](https://github.com/lit-regensburg/samshee).
+For more information refer to [Samshee on GitHub](https://github.com/lit-regensburg/samshee).

 ### Updating the pipeline